tokiwa-software/fuzion/README.md

 ## Build

-Make sure java/javac and clang are on your $PATH.
+> Make sure java/javac and clang are in your $PATH.

     cd fuzion
     make